ivuorinen/starred/README.md

 - [lissy93/readme-contribs](https://github.com/lissy93/readme-contribs) - 💞  Simple embeddable contributor and sponsor widgets for your GitHub README
 - [lissy93/web-check](https://github.com/lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website
 - [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.
-- [lobehub/lobehub](https://github.com/lobehub/lobehub) - LobeHub organizes your agents into 7×24 operation.
-It hires, schedules, reports on your entire AI team.
-You stay in charge — without staying online.
+- [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [loopwerk/tag-changelog](https://github.com/loopwerk/tag-changelog) - Automatically generate a changelog since the last tag, using the conventional commit format
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.